sanfrancesco/prerendercloud-lambda-edge/README.md

 alt="4min how-to set up lambda@edge for pre-rendering" width="240" height="180" border="10" />
 </a><br />

 Server-side rendering (pre-rendering) via Lambda@Edge for single-page apps hosted on CloudFront with an s3 origin.
+It forwards requests to [Headless-Render-API.com](https://headless-render-api.com) to be pre-rendered using a headless Chrome browser.

 This is a [serverless](https://github.com/serverless/serverless) project with a `make deploy` command that: